jo-m/netshlix/README.md

 # Netshlix

-**Work in Progress**

 ![Demo](demo.gif)

 Displays an RTP/JPEG stream on a [Smalltv-pro](https://github.com/GeekMagicClock/smalltv-pro) (240x240 px LCD).

-The roll-your-own minimal [RTP/JPEG stack](components/rtpjpeg) incl. jitterbuffer also runs on Linux and is fully tested and fuzzed.
+The roll-your-own minimal [RTP/JPEG stack](components/rtpjpeg) also works on Linux and is fully tested and fuzzed.

 ## Build and deploy